 - 5. Activate the Virtuous Cycle of Video Sales

 Why Your Sales Team Should Adopt Video

 There are two things faster than sound: Supersonic jets and sales team gossip.
 Great sales teams constantly chat and share like bees building a honeycomb of deals.

 Chatter makes everyone better.
 Soundbites improve with use, and tips solidify into tribal wisdom.
 A blunt email that earned a positive response becomes even more poignant as others use, iterate, and improve it.

 Salespeople are creatures of habit—they send messages, book meetings, and repeat.
 To introduce something new, you have to disrupt that.
 The rollout can’t just be, ‘Hey here’s a video tool that gets better response rates.’
 You have to spell it out in a plan with goals and show them precisely how to work it into their process.Dan WardleVidyardVP of Revenue

 Tactics that don’t go viral within the sales culture underperform.

-This can happen with video too.
-Even when it’s proven to earn 3x higher response rates than email alone and cut deal cycles in half, a few detractors can dampen everyone else’s results.
+This can happen with video adoption too.
+Even though sales pros agree that video messaging increases response and close rates and shortens deal cycles, a few detractors can dampen everyone else’s results.

-Sometimes, leaders can precipitate video spreading bottom-up by making it exclusive.
+Sometimes, sales leaders can precipitate video spreading bottom-up by making it exclusive.